 Thinking of welcoming a Pitbull Cane Corso mix into your home?
-Before you do, there’s some information you’ll need to know!
+Before you do, there’s some information you’ll need to know.
 The American Pitbull Terrier and the Cane Corso are two of the most formidable-looking canines alive.
-Those that know them understand that both breeds are both sweet and easygoing family companions who also make formidable guard dogs.
+Those who know them understand that both breeds are both sweet and easygoing family companions who also make formidable guard dogs.
 When you put these two popular breeds together, you get a mix that’s affectionately labeled the Pit Corso.

 If you want an American Pit Corso in your life, you first need to learn about his parents.
 After all, he is a combination of them both.
 From their history to a little about their personality and appearance, let’s take a closer look at the Cane Corso Pitbull mix.

 American Pitbull Terrier

 Pitbulls stand between 17 and 21 inches tall and weigh between 30 to 65 pounds.
 They are muscular but athletically trim.
-Most Pitbulls will have a cheeky smile stretching from ear to ear, and he is affectionately known by those that adore him as the velvet hippo.
-They are generally friendly with all people, including strangers, which is why he makes a terrible guard dog.
-Much different from the reputation he has!
-Pitbulls are quite common in the United States, and have become popular as crossbreed parent for other popular mixes.
+Most Pitbulls will have a cheeky smile stretching from ear to ear, and he is affectionately known by those who adore him as the velvet hippo.
+They are generally friendly with all people, including strangers, which is why this breed often makes a terrible watchdog, despite appearance and reputation.
+Pitbulls are quite common in the United States and have become popular as crossbreed parents for other popular mixes.

 The Cane Corso is a mastiff-type dog who hails from Italy.
-He was bred to work on the ranch, pulling carts, driving livestock, protecting hen houses.
+He was bred to work on the ranch, pulling carts, driving livestock, and protecting hen houses.
 Of course, he is also a guard dog for the family estate.
 As well as wild boar hunting.
 He nearly became extinct, but thanks to breed lovers and the Neopolitan Mastiff, the Cane Corso was saved.
 Now he is more commonly found in family homes on protection duties.

 He measures between 23 to 27 inches tall and weighs between 88 and 110 pounds.
-He is also a muscular dog, but his extra weight makes him look less defined than the Pitbull and more cuddly.
+He is also a muscular dog, but his extra weight makes him look less defined than the Pitbull and cuddlier.
 His coat is denser and rough to the touch, and he has a big square head with a catching smile.
 He has only been recognized for 10 years, but his popularity has shot to 32nd place from around 196 recognized breeds.
 Because of their reputation as excellent defenders of property, they are sometimes compared to German Shepherds and other guardian breeds.

 American Pit Corso

 The American Pit Corso is a relatively rare mixed breed.
 Because he is a beautiful blend of both parents, he is bound to become popular very quickly.
 Of course, mixed breeds are a little unpredictable when it comes to their personality and appearance.
-But more often than not, he will inherit the best of both doggy worlds, so let’s take a look at a typical American Pit Corso.
+But more often than not, he will inherit the best of both doggy worlds, so let’s take a look at a typical Cane Corso Pitbull mix.

 The American Pit Corso is a big dog with an even bigger heart.
 This pup adores his family more than anything in the world.
 So, if you want a dog that’s going to look at you like you are the best thing that has happened to him (every single time he sees you), look no further than this mix.
 He might be a big muscly guy, but deep down, he is a soppy sweetheart.

 He does not extend this affection to strangers, however.
-Unlike his Pitbull parent, he does make a protective guard dog.
+Unlike his Pitbull parents, he does make a protective guard dog.
 But thankfully, he is not as protective as his Cane Corso parent, so he’s much easier to handle.
-He’ll bark and keep a watchful eye on all those that approach his family, and he won’t hesitate to protect them if he needs to.
+He’ll bark and keep a watchful eye on all those who approach his family, and he won’t hesitate to protect them if he needs to.